react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

     is optional to call but it may be beneficial to call to make sure that recording begins immediately after calling record().
 Otherwise the recording is prepared when calling record() which may result in a small delay.
+NOTE: Assume that this wipes the destination file immediately.

-    Callback is called with empty first parameter when file is ready for recording with `record()`.
+    Callback signature is (err, fsPath).
+When ready to record using `record()`, the callback is called with an empty first parameter.
+Second parameter contains a path to the destination file on the filesystem.

     If there was an error, the callback is called with an error object as first parameter.
 See Callbacks for more information.

 * `record(Function ?callback)`